BYLAWS OF MIDLAND WATER ASSOCIATION, INC.

 DUTIES OF OFFICERS

 - Duties of President.
-The president shall preside over all meetings of the corporation and the board of directors, call special meetings of the board of directors, perform all acts and duties usually performed by an executive and presiding officer, and sign all membership certificates and such other papers of the corporation as he may be authorized or directed to sign by the board of directors, provided the board of directors may authorize any person to sign any of or all checks, contracts and other instruments in writing on behalf of the corporation.
+The president shall preside over all meetings of the corporation and the board of directors, call special meetings of the board of directors, perform all acts and duties usually performed by an executive and presiding officer, and sign all membership certificates and such other papers of the corporation as they may be authorized or directed to sign by the board of directors, provided the board of directors may authorize any person to sign any of or all checks, contracts and other instruments in writing on behalf of the corporation.
 The president shall perform such other duties as may be prescribed by the board of directors.

 - Duties of the Vice-President.
-In the absence or disability of the President, the Vice-President shall perform the duties of the President, provided, however, that in case of death, resignation or disability of the President, the board of directors may declare the office vacant and elect his successor.
+In the absence or disability of the President, the Vice-President shall perform the duties of the President, provided, however, that in case of death, resignation or disability of the President, the board of directors may declare the office vacant and elect their successor.

 ARTICLE XI